Federico Valverde: Early life

 Valverde was born on 22 July 1998 in Unión, a neighbourhood in the capital city of Montevideo, to Julio Valverde and Doris Dipetta.
 He has one older brother, Diego, and two step-brothers, Pablo and Matías Castro.
 Valverde is of Spanish and Italian descent and became a naturalised Spanish citizen in 2020 after receiving his Spanish passport.
 Valverde started his youth career with his local neighbourhood club, Estudiantes de la Unión.
 He then tried out for Peñarol a few years later and was scouted by Néstor Gonçalves.

 Club career

 Peñarol

 Valverde spent most of his youth career with Peñarol, where he quickly made an impression.
 He made his club debut on 23 July, one day after his 17th birthday, in an international friendly against Cruzeiro which they won 3–1.
-He had then his senior debut for the club on 16 August 2015 in their first fixture of the 2015–16 season against Cerro, during which he was guided and mentored by his childhood idol and teammate, Diego Forlán.
+He later made his senior debut for the club on 16 August 2015 in their first fixture of the 2015–16 season against Cerro, during which he was guided and mentored by his childhood idol and teammate, Diego Forlán.

 He became part of the Uruguayan national youth teams and attracted the interest of European clubs, including Arsenal, Barcelona, Chelsea and Real Madrid.